It is the policy of the Government of Canada to:

 |31(b)||Communication training plans for managers and employees.|

-As stated in the Policy Requirements, institutions must co-ordinate certain communication activities with Public Works and Government Services Canada (PWGSC), Service Canada and/or with the Privy Council Office (PCO).
+As stated in the Policy Requirements, institutions must co-ordinate certain communication activities with Public Services and Procurement Canada (PSPC), Service Canada and/or with the Privy Council Office (PCO).
 To ensure efficient co-ordination, institutions must follow all administrative procedures established for these activities, listed in Table 2 below.

 Copies of all relevant procedures institutions must follow under this policy are available through the responsible centre(s) shown below.